jk-oster/obsidian-search-for-web/README.md

 # Obsidian Web Search
 ## 🔍 Have a Evernote like search experience
 For all of you who are missing the Evernote browser search extension in Obsidian - here is your solution.
 This extension lets you search your Obsidian Vault simultaneously as you type your search in your favourite search engine.

 ## 🚀 Features
 - ✅ LIVE SEARCH: Search your vault for notes matching your current search in e.q. the google search bar
 - ✅ URL MATCHING: Search your vault for matches of your current url
 - ✅ Scroll and open your matched Obsidian notes in the sidebar
-- ✅ Exclude files and folders you don't want to show show up in the sidebar search
+- ✅ Exclude files and folders you don't want to show up in the sidebar search
 - ✅ Customize how much context you want to see

 ### 🛡️ Privacy
 This extension just communicates between your local Obsidian REST Api and the browser.
 The only data that is stored permanently in the browser are the settings including the Obsidian REST API-Key.

 ### 🌐 Browser compatibility
 This extension has been tested with Chrome on Windows to be working.
 By using the webextension-polyfill library of mozilla.org it should also be compatible with Firefox though.

 ## 🚧 Test the extension
 ❗note that this extension is still experimental - furthermore this extension requires the Obsidian REST API Plugin!